Mr-browny/cordova-plugin-file-downloader/README.md

 ]);
 ```
 ### Abort download in progress
-You have to re-init downloader after aborting an transfer
+You have to re-init downloader after aborting a transfer

 ```javascript
 downloader.abort();